Cinabutts/MaterialUtilities/docs/pbr_import.md

 ### Gamma in Octane

-Octane have the option to set gamma values for each image texture (now marked as a legacy feature, succeeded by *Color space*), and *Material Utilities* lets you set that gamma value on import.
+Octane have the option to set gamma values for each image texture (now marked as a legacy feature, succeeded by *Color space*), and *Material Utilities Unofficial* lets you set that gamma value on import.
 You can set two different gamma values, one for color textures, and one for non-color textures (set to `2.2` and `1.0`, respectively, by default) on import.
 There's also an option to add common gamma nodes, which lets you easily change the gamma values for several textures at once (group by color and non-color, if applicable), after the import.
 If you're confident that you're not going to want to change the gamma on import, you can choose to hide the gamma value option [in the preferences](#preferences).